The D.R.E.A.M. Centre Appeal

-We currently have no useable, indoor space large enough for the young people to get together for celebrations and awards or where they can take part in group activities such as wheelchair football, drama and performance.
-Our current school hall, built in the 1950’s when all our pupils could walk and talk, is now showing its age and there is a widening gap between the facilities it offers and the needs of our increasingly complex and wheelchair-dependent children and young people.
+We currently have no useable, indoor space large enough for the young people to take part in group activities such wheelchair sport and drama and performance.
+Our current school hall, built in the 1950’s, is now showing its age and is no longer accessible to our increasingly complex and wheelchair-dependent children and young people.
 We want a space where the whole community can come together to celebrate their achievements, stage productions in front of their friends & take part in team sport.

 Provide an accessible facility that levels the playing field for young disabled people

-Activities» Offering a large indoor sports court where young people can participate in wheelchair sports such as boccia and wheelchair football
+Activities» A large indoor sports court where young people can participate in wheelchair sports such as boccia, table cricket and wheelchair football.

-» A raised stage with a 4D immersive zone will provide a fantastic accessible environment for music and drama performances
+» A raised stage with a 4D immersive zone will provide a fantastic accessible multi-sensory environment for music and drama performances

 More young people taking part in performance & drama as well as team sports with other local disability groups.

 Help young people to increase their mobility, independence and communication skills

-Activities» Participation in team sports not only improves fitness and mobility but also helps to develop communication skills
+Activities» Being able to play a team sport improves fitness and mobility and also helps to develop communication skills

-» The centre will provide a great new indoor space for practicing wheelchair driving, helping young people to become independently mobile
+» Having a large new indoor space for practicing wheelchair driving helps young people to become independently mobile

 » Performance through music and drama provides ways of communicating thoughts and feelings without the need for words